1. Introduction

 Further, we have a Sustainability Policy which reflects our commitment to:

-• Act ethically and with integrity in all our business relationships and,
+• act ethically and with integrity in all our business relationships; and

-• Implement and enforce effective controls to mitigate the risk of slavery and human trafficking taking place anywhere in our supply chains.
+• implement and enforce effective controls to mitigate the risk of slavery and human trafficking taking place anywhere in our supply chains.

 The Principles for Responsible Investment is a United Nations-supported initiative which promotes sustainability being incorporated into investment decisions, ownership and asset management.
 On 22 September 2022, Resolution Life became a signatory to the UNPRI, demonstrating the Resolution Life Group’s commitment to responsible investing.